Thinking Outside the Box

 The Fulvia berlina’s styling - courtesy of Lancia’s chief designer, Pietro Castagnero - doesn’t shout about this distinction, but is more upfront about the build quality at the core of this little saloon.
 In an age before panel gaps and shutlines became main indicators of superior construction and manufacturing facilities, the Lancia had to rely on the volumes and radii of its sheetmetal to convey its robust ‘premium’ nature.
 As a result, the Fulvia berlina’s sheetmetal appears solid, rather then elegant, substantial instead of delicate.

 There is not a trace of flimsiness to be found on the Fulvia’s body.
-The chrome decorum is both abundant and heavy, yet without appearing heavy-handed (one could even argue that Castagnero’s skills in this area were of such importance that this capable stylist was somewhat lost once shiny metal surfaces were considered dégoûtant in the 1970s).
+The stainless steel (rather than showy chrome) decorum is both abundant and heavy, yet without appearing heavy-handed (one could even argue that Castagnero’s skills in this area were of such importance that this capable stylist was somewhat lost once shiny metal surfaces were considered dégoûtant in the 1970s).
 In fact, the Fulvia’s appearance truly comes into its own as soon as its detailing is concerned.
 The badging, for example, is of impeccable quality, both in stylistic and manufacturing terms: the three-dimensional, hollow logo on the grille; the rich enamel ‘GT’ label right next to it; the gloriously contemporary lettering on the rear, which could still teach a great many typographers a lesson about balancing timeless formality and period verve.
 Not to mention the wonderfully elegant rear lights.
 However, these owe a great deal to the smartly placed oval welt, which prevents both the rear lights and the faint fins on the upper edges of the boot from jarring with the blocky shape of the Fulvia’s rear.

 The fact that the Fulvia is a bonafide engineer’s car - that layout! that drivetrain! that quality! - is also apparent in its cabin.
 Lancia chief engineer, Antonio Fessia, may not have played an active role in the styling of the company’s products, but the Fulvia interior’s cabin boasts an ambience that’s informed by its engineering in a fashion that’s not to dissimilar to the highly stylised buildings of a Pier Luigi Nervi.
 In both cases, ingenuity and aesthetics appear in symbiotic interaction.